Pulmonology Book

 Definition (MEDLINEPLUS)

 Asbestos is the name of a group of minerals with long, thin fibers.
 It was once used widely as insulation.
 It also occurs in the environment.
 Asbestos fibers are so small you can't see them.
-Disturbing asbestos can cause fibers to float in the air.
-When this happens, they are easy to inhale.
-You breathe out most fibers, but some become lodged in the lungs.
-Over time, they can build up in the lungs, causing scarring and inflammation.
-This can eventually affect breathing and lead to disease, such as
+If you disturb asbestos, the fibers can float in the air.
+This makes them easy to inhale, and some may become lodged in the lungs.

 • Asbestosis, or scarring of the lungs that makes it hard to breathe